gwuhaolin/chrome-runner/README.md

 - Opens up the browser's `remote-debugging-port` on an available port
 - Automatic locates a Chrome binary to launch
 - Uses a fresh Chrome profile for each launch, and cleans itself up on `kill()`
-- Binds `Ctrl-C` to terminate the Chrome process

 ## Use
 ```js